Lloyd's of London (film): Reception

 The New York Times wrote, "Lloyd's of London ... is a pleasing photoplay, crammed with authentic detail of the Georgian England where its scene is laid ... threaded by a semi-fictional story of romance and business daring.
 Under the graphic direction of the veteran Henry King, a cast that is capable down to its merest fishmonger and chimney sweep brings alive to the screen the London of the waning years of the eighteenth century and the early years of the next ...."
 Writing for The Spectator, Graham Greene gave the film a mildly positive review, characterizing it as "a fairly astute piece of sentimentality which occasionally overreaches itself".
 Greene's chief complaint was about the film's authenticity in that the stage would at times become "a little too packed with historical figures rather oddly juxtaposed", and that the mannerisms of Madeleine Carroll and the overall dialogue made it instantly obvious that this was an American film.

+Variety reviewed the film in December, 1936 and described it as “an over-sentimentalized and highly fictitious historical subterfuge” but stated that it contained “some splendid acting”.
+The review noted Douglas Scott was “a kid to watch for in future films” and that Madeleine Carroll was “coming ahead” in her stature as a leading lady.
+The reviewer saw the greatest future potential in Tyrone Power, writing “He’s a new hand in films, having played only a couple of bits previously.
+He’s okay.
+He’s going places.
+He has looks and he has acting ability.
+The women ought to go for him in a big way.”

+In their March, 1937 edition, Modern Screen gave the film a three-star review and commented that it was “superior screen fare” and that “a good deal of its appeal is due to its excellent cast.”
+It praised the work of Freddie Bartholomew and Douglas Scott and declared that “Tyrone Power …. has all the attributes of a new screen hero.
+George Sanders …. is admirable as the villain of the piece, and there are fine performances by Sir Guy Standing, J. M. Kerrigan and C. Aubrey Smith.
+Madeleine Carroll, in the feminine lead, is both beautiful and competent, although the work of Virginia Field, as an alehouse maid, has more warmth and fire.

 The film was nominated for two Academy Awards, one for Best Art Direction by William S. Darling and the other for Best Film Editing by Barbara McLean.
 Lloyd's of London was the second of the 29 films directed by Henry King that McLean edited.